wolfien666/smutscrape/README.md

 # _Securing smut to salty pervs over CLI_ 🍆💦

-A Python-based tool to scrape and download adult content from various websites straight to your preferred data store.
+A Python-based tool to scrape and download adult content from various websites straight to your preferred data store, alongside `.nfo` files that preserve the title, tags, actors, studios, and other metadata for a richer immediate watching experience in [Plex](https://plex.tv), [Jellyfin](https://github.com/jellyfin/jellyfin), or [Stash](https://github.com/stashapp).

 ---